 Group RhD O negative red blood cell management

-The NBA and the Australian Red Cross Lifeblood are working together to manage increasing issues of RhD O negative red blood cells across Australia.
-Whilst only 9% of the Australian population are Group O RhD negative, Group O RhD negative red blood cells currently represent over 17% of total red blood cell issues to Australian health providers.
+The NBA and the Australian Red Cross Lifeblood are working together to manage increasing requests for group O RhD negative red blood cells across Australia.
+Whilst only 6.5% of the Australian population are group O RhD negative, group O RhD negative red blood cells have represented as high as 17% of total red blood cell issues to Australian health providers.

 General Group O RhD negative red blood cell management poster